phys-sim-book/mdbook-src/src/position-based-simulations/position-based-dynamics-pbd/stiffness_damping.md

 > **{{rem}}{rem:pbd:xpbd_benefits}[Interpretation of XPBD]**
 > The $+\hat{\alpha}$ term in the denominator of Equation {{eqref:eq:pbd:xpbd_delta_lambda}} acts to limit the magnitude of the corrective impulse $\Delta\lambda$.
 As compliance $\alpha$ increases (i.e., the material becomes softer), $\hat{\alpha}$ grows, thus reducing the impulse applied per iteration.
 In the case of zero compliance ($\alpha=0$), the $\hat{\alpha}$ terms vanish, and the formula for $\Delta\lambda$ reduces to the standard PBD formulation in Equation {{eqref:eq:solver:lambda}}.

+> **{{rem}}{rem:pbd:xpbd_convention}[Note on the sign]**
+> In the PBD derivation, we chose the convention that the correction ($\Delta p_i$) is written explicitly in the direction ($-\nabla_{p_i} C$).
+To remain consistent with that choice in XPBD, we define the accumulated multiplier with the opposite sign from the one used in the original paper.
+If you read the original paper or many of the survey papers keep in mind this difference.

 The primary benefit of XPBD is **not faster convergence, but convergence to a physically consistent state that correctly reflects the user-defined compliance $\alpha$**, independent of the time step or iteration count.
 If the solver is terminated early, the system still exhibits the desired softness to some degree rather than an artificial, uncontrolled compliance.
-This makes material behavior more predictable and robust.
+This makes material behavior more predictable and **robust**.